smithy-lang/smithy/designs/default-zero-value.md

 ```
 structure Foo {
-    @nullable
+    @clientOptional
     baz: String
 }
 ```

-The primary use case of the `@nullable` trait is to indicate that while a member is _currently_ defined as `@required`, the service reserves the right to later remove the `@required` trait and make the member optional in the future.
+The primary use case of the `@clientOptional` trait is to indicate that while a member is _currently_ defined as `@required`, the service reserves the right to later remove the `@required` trait and make the member optional in the future.